-Over time, your car’s throttle body can get a build-up of carbon deposit, which can lead to issues like a rough idle, poor acceleration, and decreased fuel efficiency.
-From time-to-time, it’s worth cleaning your throttle body to improve the performance of your vehicle.
-On the 2000-2006 Audi TT, the throttle body is located at the front of the engine bay closer to the passenger side.
+Over time, your car’s throttle body can get a build-up of carbon deposits, which can lead to issues such as rough idle, poor acceleration, and decreased fuel efficiency.
+From time-to-time, it’s a good idea to clean your throttle body to improve the performance of your vehicle.
+On the 2000-2006 Audi TT, the throttle body is located at the front of the engine bay close to the passenger side, so it is easily accessible.

 While you’re there, you might as well replace the throttle body gasket as well.
-Over time, repeated heat cycles can cause that throttle body gasket to harden and potentially cause a vacuum leak.
-A vacuum leak could lead to metering issues with your vehicle as it struggles to match the fuel to the air coming into the engine.
+Over time, repeated heat cycles can cause the throttle body gasket to harden and potentially cause a vacuum leak.
+A vacuum leak could result in metering issues with your vehicle as it struggles to match the fuel to the air coming into the engine.

 Parts & Tools Needed

 The main parts you’ll need is the throttle body gasket, some cleaning solution, and something to clean with like a microfiber towel and/or scuff pad.
 For cleaning solution, the safest option is to use a throttle body cleaner, but if you have mass air flow sensor cleaner, that also works (plus you can safely use it on your mass air flow sensor as well).
-And finally, a microfiber towel or rag cleans decently, but if the carbon on your throttle body is super caked on, you might need a scuff pad for some extra cleaning action.
+And finally, a microfiber towel or rag works just fine, but if the carbon deposits on your throttle body is really caked-on, you might need a scuff pad for some extra cleaning power.

 Throttle body gasket for MK1 Audi TT (Part #028129748): FEL-PRO 61092 / MAHLE G31613